-Our Mission
+Dur Mission

-The mission of Woodhull Medical and Mental Health Center is to provide comprehensive and compassionate health services of the highest quality to all those needing care in an atmosphere of dignity and respect.
+The mission of Woodhull Medical and Mental Health Center is to deliver high quality services with compassion, dignity, and respect to all, without exception.
 We strive to promote and ensure wellness, serving as advocates, innovators, and educators in partnership with the diverse communities we serve.